Paras Khadka: 2008-2015

-He was also named the Player of the Tournament in the 2013 ACC Twenty20 Cup, where he scored a total of 207 runs with an average of 41.40.
-He led Nepal to win the 2013 ICC World Cricket League Division Three in Bermuda and got qualified for the 2014 Cricket World Cup Qualifier in New Zealand.
+He was also named the Player of the Tournament in the 2013 ACC Twenty20 Cup, where he scored 207 runs with an average of 41.40.
+He led Nepal to win the 2013 ICC World Cricket League Division Three in Bermuda and qualified for the 2014 Cricket World Cup Qualifier in New Zealand.

-He also successfully led his country to their first World Cup appearance in the 2014 ICC World Twenty20, after finishing third in the 2013 ICC World Twenty20 Qualifier in UAE just behind Ireland and Afghanistan.
+He also successfully led his country to their first World Cup appearance in the 2014 ICC World Twenty20, after finishing third in the 2013 ICC World Twenty20 Qualifier in the UAE, just behind Ireland and Afghanistan.